 I found the aesthetics of the graphs and schema beautiful.
 Here I must thank Dr. Harry Robson, who took time out from what I am sure is a very busy schedule to help me attain permission to use these images.
 (And by the way- he found THREE frontlets at Star Carr!)
 I watched a bunch of videos on the Star Carr Project YouTube channel, and got to see archeologists actually lifting frontlets out of the mud!
 I couldn't resist!
 I took screenshots, ran them through various photo manipulations.
 I printed it out on tracing paper, and glued it over the image of the blue log scatter.
 Art has a unique power to hold paradox.
 It can convey enigmatic meaning that will elude common speech.
 I seek to express the tension between our imaginings of times past, and our scientific knowledge of it.
 To hold as one these seemingly opposite stances makes our understanding more rich and meaningful.
 Resources and Cool Links I want to thank Patrick Wyman and his wonderful podcast Tides of History for introducing me to Star Carr.
 Episode about Star Carr HERE.

+I'd like to thank Dr. Harry K. Robson, Postdoctoral Research Associate at The University of York for his assistance with this blog entry, and for helping me to understand image permissions for the artwork.
 Star Carr has a wonderful website devoted to it, The Star Carr Archeology Project.
-Finds from Star Carr can now be seen in four museums: The British Museum, the Yorkshire Museum, the University Museum of Archaeology and Anthropology at Cambridge and the Scarborough Museum.
-I just got back from my Dream Vacation That is Not a Vacation.
-My journey into the caves.
+Finds from Star Carr can now be seen in four museums: The British Museum, the Yorkshire Museum, the University Museum of Archaeology and Anthropology at Cambridge and the Scarborough Museum. |

 Take a Closer Look.